 A department may define standards for the admission of students to its major program.
 Students who do not meet these standards may be denied admission or may be admitted provisionally, pending demonstration of their qualifications for advanced work in the department.

 In addition to specific courses required for a major, cognate courses may be recommended to further the student's particular academic interests or intentions.
 Departments offer different opportunities for senior work, adjusted both to the nature of the field and to students' needs.
 Students should consult the descriptions of senior work under each department or program for details on the available senior work offerings.

 Major/Advisor Declaration/Change Forms are available online.
 The declaration Form must be signed by the chair of the major department or program (or designee).

 To change a major, students must petition and gain approval from the new department or program (or designee) to ensure that they can complete the major by the end of the eighth semester.
 Upon gaining approval of that plan, the student must submit a Change of Major Form to the Office of the Registrar, signed by the advisor and chair (or designee) of the proposed major department or program.

 To complete a joint major, a student is required to:

-1. Secure formal approval from advisers and chairs (or designees) in both departments or programs.
+1. Secure formal approval from advisors and chairs (or designees) in both departments or programs.
 To gain that approval, the student is required to work with the chairs (or designees) of both departments or programs on an academic program for completion of the proposed joint major.
 The minimum requirements agreed upon, and the overall program must be submitted in writing with the signature of the two department or program chairs (or designees) to the Office of the Registrar.

-2. Complete a senior program which combines both majors and is agreed upon by the advisers and department or program chairs (or designees) involved.
+2. Complete a senior program which combines both majors and is agreed upon by the advisors and department or program chairs (or designees) involved.
 That senior work may include or exclude normal expectations regarding independent work and general examinations as appropriate.